Deploying Cloud Foundry on AWS with BOSH AWS Bootstrap

-Cloud Foundry tools simplify the process of deploying a Cloud Foundry instance to a variety of platforms, including Amazon Web Services.
-The following sections guide you through using BOSH and cf to deploy Cloud Foundry to Amazon Web Services.
+Cloud Foundry tools simplify the process of deploying a Cloud Foundry instance to a variety of platforms, including Amazon Web Services (AWS).
+The following document guides you through using BOSH and the cf Command Line Interface (CLI) to deploy Cloud Foundry to Amazon Web Services.

-First, pick a DNS domain name for your Cloud Foundry instance.
-If you pick cloud.example.com, your applications will be available as app-name.cloud.example.com.
+Select a DNS domain name for your Cloud Foundry instance.
+For example, if you select the domain name cloud.example.com, Cloud Foundry deploys each of your applications as APP-NAME.cloud.example.com.

-Create an AWS Route 53 Hosted Zone for your domain at the Route 53 control panel.
-The control panel shows you a “delegation set”, or a list of addresses to which you must delegate DNS authority for your domain.
-If your domain is cloud.example.com, each address in the delegation set should become an NS record in the DNS server for example.com.
+Create an AWS Route 53 Hosted Zone for your domain on the AWS Route 53 control panel.
+The control panel displays a delegation set, which is a list of addresses to which you must delegate DNS authority for your domain.
+For example, if you selected the domain name cloud.example.com, each address in the delegation set should become an NS record in the DNS server for example.com.

 $ gem install bundler

-Create a deployments directory with a subdirectory for your
+Create a deployments directory with a sub-directory for your deployment.

 source 'https://rubygems.org' ruby "1.9.3" gem "bosh_cli_plugin_aws"

 bundle installto install the gems you specified in the